Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% endcut %}

-{% cut "I set up quality control, then I copied my user requirements.
+{% cut "I set up quality control, after which I copied my Toloker requirements.
 All my quality control settings were deleted and replaced with the copied settings.
 Is that normal?" %}

 Yes.
 When you copy the filter and quality control settings, the settings you previously added manually are overwritten.
 You should see a warning about this in the copy settings window.